Hazard and Risk are two different terms. While people use it interchangeably.

 What is Risk?

-- If you are working on a height, this is a hazard that can cause you the risk of falling from this height.
+- If you are working at a height, this is a hazard that can cause you the risk of falling from this height.
 You may and may not fall.
 No matter.

-- Smoking can cause cancer, Now smoking is the hazard and is the source of the disease, while the probability of getting the disease is the risk.
+- Smoking can cause cancer, Now smoking is a hazard and is the source of the disease, while the probability of getting the disease is the risk.
 Someone may get ill, while others may not at all.
 No matter what, smoking is still a hazard.

 Two factors lead to risk i.e. likelihood and severity.

-To investigate, eliminate and reduce risks at the workplace risk assessment is necessary.
+To investigate, eliminate and reduce risks at the workplace a risk assessment is necessary.

 During the process of risk assessment, we identify hazards and risk factors.
-This will help us to identify potential threat can cause harm to workers.
+This will help us to identify potential threats that can cause harm to workers.

 The next step is risk analysis and risk evaluation.
 During this process, we analyze and evaluate risks associated with hazards.

 While the last step is to follow accurate steps to control and eliminate the hazards by setting safety precautions for the job.

 Hazard Control Methods